-Cellars Not applicable.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+The internal joinery finishings are in softwood throughout and the kitchen has been fitted with semi modern wall and floor mounted units.
+Internal doors are of a mixed timber/glazed type.
+Chimney breasts and fireplaces N/a Internal decorations Visually inspected.
+Painted and wallpapered finishes noted.
+Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The fuse box is located within the lounge cupboard.
-Trip switches have been installed to the fuse box.
+Mains electricity supply.
+The meter and consumer unit are located in the vestibule.
+Our valuation presumes there are no additional repayments levied via the electricity bill in respect of energy efficiency measures funded by the Green Deal.
+At present there is limited market evidence to demonstrate whether Green Deal funding has any impact on value or future saleability.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
+Mains gas supply.
+The meter is located externally.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains supply.
-Plumberwork, where seen, is of PVC and copper piping.
-There is a two piece suite and shower unit within the shower room.
+Mains cold water supply.
+Supply pipes where seen appear to be of a PVC and copper type.
+The sanitary arrangements comprise a showerroom suite with an electric shower.
 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-The property benefits from a gas fired combination central heating system which serves steel panel radiators and appears to provide domestic hot water to the property.
+The subjects benefit from a gas fired central heating system serving panelled radiators.
+The combination boiler is located in the bedroom cupboard.
+This supplies heating and domestic hot water.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is presumed to be connected to the main public sewer.
+All foul and surface water drainage is assumed to be to the main public sewer.
+The system was not tested.

-Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
+· • · · · · · · · · · · · · · · · · · · · No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
-We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will ownership.

-comply with these standards following a change of
+We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.